yarhon/YarhonRouteGuardBundle/README.md

 * methods (array)
 * ips (array)

-RouteGuard filters matching rules for every route at compile time, comparing rule constraints and route parameters.
+RouteGuard's `SymfonyAccessControlProvider` filters matching rules for every route at compile time, comparing rule constraints and route parameters.

-The best case for performance is when it's possible to determine a rule that would always match the route at runtime.
+The best case for performance is when it's possible to determine a rule that would always match the route at runtime - then `SymfonyAccessControlProvider` will return simple test bag (`Yarhon\RouteGuardBundle\Security\Test\TestBag`).

-In other cases (one or many potentially matching rules, dependently on runtime Request), RouteGuard will create a map of rules to match (`Yarhon\RouteGuardBundle\Security\Http\TestBagMap` instance), that needs to be resolved at runtime.
+In other cases (one or many potentially matching rules, dependently on runtime Request), RouteGuard will create a request-dependent test bag (`Yarhon\RouteGuardBundle\Security\Http\RequestDependentTestBag`), that would be resolved at runtime.

-For every route that needs a map of rules, RouteGuard will produce a log warning message during cache warmup, i.e.
+For every route that needs a request-dependent test bag, RouteGuard will produce a log warning message during cache warmup, i.e.
 ```console
 11:04:03 WARNING [route_guard] Route "secure" (path "/secure1/{page}") requires runtime matching to access_control rule(s) #1 (zero-based), this would reduce performance.
 ```